ChangeWindows/Content/desktop/99999.md

 - Notifications now support hero images and more
 - Clicking the Wi-Fi quick action will now open the Network fly-out instead of toggling Wi-Fi on and off
 - You can now manage all your playback devices from the Sound fly-out
-- You can now right-click on header of an app in the Action Center instead of only the name and close icon
+- You can now right-click on the header of an app in the Action Center instead of only the name and close icon
 - Dismissing all notifications from one app has been made easier with a larger target
 - When an app is shown with a name like "@{&lt;app package name&gt;}", there will now be an option to remove it
 - You can now dismiss notifications by middle clicking on them